 Click on a staff member's name below to view more information.

-Mila Parrish is the Director of the MA program in Dance Education.
-Parrish joined the faculty of the UNCG School of Music Theater and Dance in August 2012 and in that short time she has established instructional initiatives including, Dancers Connect a free community dance program, iDance NC a curriculum of dance instruction using videoconferencing and interactive technologies, reconstruction initiatives and community service programs.
+Mila Parrish is the Director of Dance Education.
+Parrish joined the faculty of the UNCG School of Music, Theatre and Dance in August 2012 and in that short time she has established instructional initiatives including, Dancers Connect a free community dance program, iDance NC a curriculum of dance instruction using videoconferencing and interactive technologies, reconstruction initiatives and community service programs.

 Parrish is nationally and internationally recognized for her work in pedagogy and interdisciplinary instruction giving numerous professional development workshops, and over 70 national and international conference sessions, panels and presentations thought the US and in Canada, China, Finland, Brazil, Greece, Portugal and the Netherlands including the Keynote Address on Dance and Technology at the Taipei Dance Education Research Consortium in Taipei, Taiwan.
 Her pedagogy and community scholarship has been celebrated in Dance Magazine and Dancer Teacher Now publications.